RobbieMarseglia/flat-app/README.md

 ## Running the program
 No additional libraries are required to run the program.
 Simply open the HTML file in a browser to use the application, ensuring the CSS and JavaScript files are in the same directory as the HTML file.

+## Video demonstration
+Follow [this YouTube link](https://youtu.be/Jy6XJPqBP9E) to view a video demonstrating the application